Axtria CEO & Co-Founder Jaswinder Chadha receives IIT Delhi’s Distinguished Alumni Award from Renowned Economist and Nobel Laureate Professor Abhijeet Banerjee

-New Delhi, India, Nov.
-16, 2022 (GLOBE NEWSWIRE) -- Axtria’s President, CEO, and lifelong life sciences tech entrepreneur and data scientist, Jaswinder Chadha, has received IIT Delhi’s Distinguished Alumni Award 2022 at the institution’s 53rd Annual Convocation Ceremony held on November 5, 2022.
+Berkeley Heights, NJ, Nov.
+17, 2022 (GLOBE NEWSWIRE) -- Axtria’s President, CEO, and lifelong life sciences tech entrepreneur and data scientist, Jaswinder Chadha, has received IIT Delhi’s Distinguished Alumni Award 2022 at the institution’s 53rd Annual Convocation Ceremony held on November 5, 2022.
 Professor Abhijeet Banerjee, recipient of the 2019 Nobel Laureate in Economic Sciences and Ford Foundation International Professor of Economics at the Massachusetts Institute of Technology (MIT), presented the award to Chadha at the ceremony.

 IIT Delhi instituted the Distinguished Alumni Awards in 1992.
 Every year since then, the Institute recognizes and celebrates its outstanding alumni who have made contributions and achievements in Science and Technology, Corporate Governance, and Public and Social Service.